 At the moment, Kristin’s Pinterest VA course costs $899 for the self-study program and $1,599 for the self-study plus community program (coupon codes available on the checkout page).
 You also have the option to pay in two installments.

-Check out this workshop for free to know more about becoming a VA on Pinterest and the course.
+Check out this workshop for free to learn more about becoming a VA on Pinterest and the course.

 7 Steps to Become a Pinterest Manager

 It’s time to explore the actual steps you need to follow to become a Pinterest manager.

 In case you’re already good at Pinterest marketing, feel free to skip this step.
 But if you’ve never used Pinterest for business before, it’s best to gain some knowledge first.
 The good thing is that you don’t need a degree.

 You may have been using Pinterest for a while as a regular user.
 Or maybe you’re new to it but want to become a Pinterest manager.

 There are many online resources to use for free.
 They include blog posts (like this one), YouTube videos, and free e-books plus e-courses.
 They’re good for learning the basics of Pinterest for business.